 Type of Table Saw Blade

-To help you make sure you are purchasing the right blades, our experts will go into more detail on each type of blade.
+To help you make sure you are purchasing the right blades, I will go into more detail on each type of blade.

-Let’s start with the simple rip blade.
-This type of blade is suited for larger chunks of material.
-Our team reminds you to only use the blade along the grain of the wood.
-A ripping blade will have a lower teeth count, only around 10-30.
-This also means there are larger gullets and a sharper hook angle.
+Starting with the basics, I often turn to the simple rip blade when handling larger chunks of material.
+I’d advise always using this blade along the grain of the wood.
+Typically, a ripping blade will sport a lower teeth count, somewhere between 10 to 30 teeth, leading to larger gullets and a more pronounced hook angle.

 Cross cut blades do what the name suggests, which is making cuts across the grain on your material.
 These blades have a high count for teeth and have smaller gullets.
 Most commonly, you will see anywhere between 60 to 80 tooth number, which also makes it more efficient than the combination blade or rip blade.

 There are also dado blades, which are used to cut dadoes and grooves in your wood.
 There are two types, wobble and stacked dado blades, that can do the job.
-Our experts say that wobble blades have a lower cut quality compared to the stacked options.
+I say that wobble blades have a lower cut quality compared to the stacked options.

 Lastly, we have the combination blade, which is the most versatile of all the blades.
 Combination blades are also often referred to as general purpose saw blades.
 They have a middle count, sitting between cross cut blades and ripping blades at around 50 teeth.
 The combination blade can do what most other blades can do, but just with less efficiency.
 It can do the rip cuts, the cross cutting and some can be used on non ferrous materials.

-Instead of getting one of each type of blade, our team suggests purchasing combination blades if you don’t require much precision to save money.
+Instead of getting one of each type of blade, I suggest purchasing combination blades if you don’t require much precision to save money.

 What can also set different blades apart is the positioning of the teeth.
 We have flat top grind or FTG blades that are great for rip cuts and very durable.
 Then there is the ATB blade, which displays an angled tooth on every other one.
 ATB teeth tend to be a bit pointy and ATB teeth can sometimes be in combination with other types such as FTG.